math2001/FileManager/docs/references/settings.md

 This section is going to show you different settings that aren't specific to any command, that's why they have they're own.

 - `explicitly_refresh_sidebar` Each time you run a command that affects any file, if this option is set to true, FileManager will refresh the sidebar for you.
 Note that you can do this by running `Project: Refresh Folders` in the command palette.
 - `menu_without_dirstraction`  When a FileManager's command is not enabled, it will still appear in the sidebar's context menu, except if you set this option to `true`.
-- `show_*_command` Each FileManager's command has a settings starting with `show_`, the command name without the `fm_` and finishing by `_command` If set to `false`, this command will *always* be hidden (in the command palette, and the context menus)
+- `show_*_command` Each FileManager's command has a settings starting with `show_`, the command name without the `fm_` and finishing by `_command`.
+If set to `false`, this command will *always* be hidden (in the command palette, and the context menus)

 !!! note
-    To know the command name of a FileManager's command, just refer to the [command page](commands.md) page.
+    To know the command name of a FileManager's command, just refer to the [command page](../commands.md) page.
 It's mentioned below each main title.